code4fukui/jsmediatags-es/README.md

 # JS MediaTags ESmodules version

+- ID3 tags reader in JavaScript (ID3v1, ID3v2 and AAC) for MP3.
-The JavaScript/ESmodules version of [jsmediatags](https://github.com/aadsm/jsmediatags).
+- The JavaScript/ESmodules version of [jsmediatags](https://github.com/aadsm/jsmediatags).

 ## How to use